 pulled pork butt instant pot

-Leave the fat pad on to create more moisture.
-You can remove that when it is done with a pair of tongs before serving it up.
+NO, absolutely not.
+Leave the fat pad on to create more moisture and flavor while cooking.
+You can remove that when it is done with a pair of tongs before serving but leaving it on will make it more tender with a ton more flavor too.
+Fat = flavor!

-Do not use the really thick brown sugar types as those won’t work well.
-Not only will you have to thin it up quite a bit to come to pressure but the sugars may likely trigger the burn notice on Instant Pot and turn your pot off entirely in the middle of cooking.
-It is less likely to happen if you’re using a Ninja Foodi that has a ceramic pot, or a non stick pot.
-But….it’s still its best to use a thinner version.
+Do not use the really thick brown sugar types as those won’t work well when you are using a pressure cooker.
+Not only will you have to thin it up quite a bit to come to pressure, but the sugars may likely trigger the burn notice on Instant Pot and which will turn your pot off entirely in the middle of cooking.
+Instead use an original version from Sweet Baby Rays or Chick Fil A barbecue sauce.

 Tongs holding shredded pork butt over an Instant Pot filled with red sauce.